zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 In politics, what is the polis for?

 In ethics, what kind of being am I?
-How do the actions of my mine either realize what is potential within me, or stultify such potentials?
+How do the actions of mine either realize what is potential within me, or stultify such potentials?
 What am I here for (my potentials?)
 How do I live my life to honor the central fact of my being?

 Living things of the universe fit in a plan.
 Nothing with pattern or design comes about accidentally.